Choose Your Own Adventure: Format

 Originally created for 7- to 14-year-olds, the books are written in the second person.
 The protagonist—that is, the reader—takes on a role relevant to the adventure, such as a private investigator, mountain climber, race-car driver, doctor, or spy.
-Certain books in the series allow readers choice of whom to take the role.
+Certain books in the series allow readers to choose which role they take.
 For example, in an adventure book, readers may be prompted to choose between a climber, a hiker, or a traveler.
 Stories are generally gender- and race-neutral, though in some cases, particularly in illustrations, there is the presumption of a male reader (the target demographic group).
 In some stories, the protagonist is implied to be a child, whereas in other stories, the protagonist is an adult.

 The stories are formatted so that, after a few pages of reading, the protagonist faces two or three options, each of which leads to further pages and further options, and so on until they arrive at one of the many story endings.
 The number of endings varies from as many as 44 in the early titles to as few as 7 in later adventures.
 Likewise, there is no clear pattern among the various titles regarding the number of pages per ending, the ratio of good to bad endings, or the reader's progression backwards and forwards through the pages of the book.
 This allows for a realistic sense of unpredictability, and leads to the possibility of repeat readings, which is one of the distinguishing features of the books.

 As the series progressed, both Packard and Montgomery experimented with the gamebook format, sometimes introducing unexpected twists such as endless page loops or trick endings.
 Examples include the "paradise planet" ending in Inside UFO 54-40, which can only be reached by cheating or turning to the wrong page by accident.
 (Note: Under a special warning on page 1 of Inside UFO 54-40, the reader is informed that they may hear about Ultima, the planet of paradise, and that "no one can get there by making choices or following instructions".
 There is no choice whatsoever to get to the Ultima ending on page 101, which begins, "You did not make a choice, or follow any direction, but now, somehow, you are descending from space—approaching [Ultima]".)
 The only way out of this is to "reset", or close the book and start over from the first page.